wi-fighters/team-exercise-recipes/README.md

 - What were the challenges of your role?
 - How did you address them?
 - What did you enjoy about your role?
 - Share a project decision that you made and why (e.g. design decision, workflow decision, code consistency decision).
-Show us some code or git commands or whatever helps communicate your point :slightly_smiling_face:
+Show us some code or git commands or screenshots, to help communicate your point, but no slides this time.

 ## Congratulations! :tada: